dougzu/Ozone-One/README.md

 ## Fabrication & Assembly

+The watch can be roughly broken down into the following parts:
-- **Case:** Machined from aluminum by JLCPCB.
-The case was bead-blasted and annodized by JLC as part of the finishing process.
+- **Front Case and Rear Case:** The case was machined from aluminum by JLCPCB.
+It was bead-blasted and annodized by JLC as part of the finishing process.
+I stuck with a "natural" matte color because I wanted a slightly more industrial feel.
-- **Dial:** Cut from sheet aluminum I found at Home Depot, and prepared by hand.
-The process included cleaning, sanding, spray-painting, sanding again, re-coating, and then applying the water-transfer decals before finishing with a clear coat.
+- **Dial:** The dial is cut from sheet aluminum I found at Home Depot.
+After cutting it, I cleaned, sanded, and spray-painted it white.
+Once I was happy with the dial, I applied a clear coat and used water-transfer decals to transfer my dial art on to it.
-- **Internals:** Quartz movement, stem, crown, and hands sourced from Esslinger.
-There is also an FDM-printed retention piece that presses the dial forwards, keeping it secure.
+- **Internals:** The quartz movement, stem, crown, crystal, crystal gasket, and hands were sourced from Esslinger.
+There is also an FDM-printed retainer that sits between the dial and rear case.
+When the rear case is screwed in, the retainer pushes the dial forward against the front case, keeping it secure.

-- **Assembly:** Final watch assembled without any special tools.
+There are better ways to make the dial, but this worked reasonably well for me without much effort.
+I would have purchased a dial blank, but I struggled to find a dial blank that was the right size, didn't have extra cutouts, and would arrive in a reasonable time.

+For a dial with additional cutouts, such as to show the date or day of the week, my homemade dial wouldn't work as well.
+It'd probably be better to buy a dial blank.

+The final watch was assembled wihtout any special tools.
+While I purchased a seconds hand, I ultimately didn't use it on because I was really struggling to get it secured on the movement's post, and didn't want to damage what was already there.
+I don't need the seconds hand, anyways.

 ---